Victorian Railways flat wagons: Early bogie wagons (Q)

-By the 1870s rail wagon technology had evolved to permit longer wagons fitted with bogies.
+By the 1870s, rail wagon technology had evolved to permit longer wagons fitted with bogies.
 This allowed higher operating speeds due to better load balancing, and trains were easier to manage with less operating equipment like brakes and couplers over the length, than would be required for shorter fixed-axle wagons.
-The first Q wagon was constructed in 1871 with a flat timber frame, reinforced with iron gussets.
-It was followed by classmates Q2–Q12 in 1872, Q13 in 1875 and Q14 in 1877 and Q1538 in 1878, all to the same design.
 Some of the earlier batch were constructed by the railways, but for the most part the work was contracted out to Thomas or Tozier.
 Handbrakes were initially applied to bogies individually, and staff were reminded to apply hand brakes at both ends of a wagon when necessary.
 These early wagons generally operated for 20–30 years, most being withdrawn from normal service before the Great War.
 The majority were scrapped at the time, but like their K predecessors a portion of the class were recycled in other traffics.
-For instance, Q13 was fitted with a steam shovel jib, while Q14, 20, 21 and 31 were fitted with overhead wire stringing equipment for the Melbourne electrification scheme, and Q11–12, 17–18, 24, 26–27 and 30 were fitted with tanks for pintsch gas, which was used for passenger train lighting.
-Q19 was notable as part of the Better Farming Train consist.

-A new batch of Q wagons was built starting from 1913, with Q39 to Q63 entering service that year followed by Q64–Q88 in 1915, a new Q1 in 1922, then Q89–Q128 in 1925.
-Q1 was shorter than the rest of the fleet and constructed with a timber deck in lieu of steel.
-All vehicles of this type used rivetted plate-frame components and a "fishbelly" underframe design with a strengthened centre to resist twisting.
-Over time these vehicles were upgraded to automatic couplers and more modern bogie designs, and in 1963–64 nine wagons were converted to higher speed bogies and reclassed QF1–9, possibly to mark them for standard gauge trains.
-A number of Q wagons were fitted with supports for the transport of FQX-series underframes, which would later replace them in traffic.